SuperagenticAI/superquantx/docs/user-guide/backends.md

     Start with the `simulator` backend for learning, then move to `pennylane` for quantum machine learning research.
 Use other backends when you need specific hardware access or features.

 !!! warning "Backend Availability"
     Not all backends may be available depending on your installation.
-Use `sqx.list_backends()` to check which backends are installed and ready to use.
+Use `sqx.list_available_backends()` to check which backends are installed and ready to use.